HistoriaOffical/docs/governance/basex.rst

 After you have registered your user on BaseX (https://basex.historia.network/)

-Login to the BaseX application and go to Masternodes->My Masternode.
+Login to the BaseX application and go to Masternodes->My Masternode, as seen below.

 .. figure:: /img/basex1.png
    :width: 400px

 Add your masternode details.
-Indentity, Collateral Transaction Hash, and Collateral Index is required.
+Indentity, Collateral Transaction Hash, and Collateral Index is required, as seen below.

 .. figure:: /img/basex2.png
    :width: 400px

 Copy your **votingAddress** private key in to the "Voting Priv Keys" field.
 Add a different password than what you use to login to the website, to encrypt your private key.
-Click the Update Private Key Data button.
+Click the Update Private Key Data button, as seen below.

 .. figure:: /img/basex3.png
    :width: 400px

+You masternode or voting node has now been registered and you can now use this site to vote on future proposals or records.